-Jack believes in an integrative approach that deals with the underlying emotional issues that are simultaneously present with chemical dependency.
+Jack believes in an integrative approach that deals with the underlying emotional issues that are simultaneously present with substance use disorders.
 Consequently, he uses a holistic, strengths-based orientation that empowers patients to develop their inherent talents, skills, and resources.

-Additionally, as a Black Belt in American Kenpo, Jack instructs Red Oak Recovery® clients in self-defense, character development, and the underlying principles of self-respect, respect for others, and self-discipline.
+Additionally, as a Black Belt in American Kenpo, Jack instructs Red Oak Recovery® clients in self-defense, personal empowerment, character development, and the underlying principles of self-respect, respect for others, and self-discipline.

 Mick brings over 10 years of experience in mental health and substance abuse treatment.
 He has served in positions as direct care, admissions, transitional living management, program development and management, and operations.
 Currently, in his role as Vice President of Operations, Mick works to ensure Red Oak Recovery programs continue to offer quality and effective programming to our clients, with the highest standards of safety and accountability.
 Through effective recruitment, training and mentorship Mick ensures that Red Oak Recovery employs the most qualified and compassionate staff to deliver impactful and effective clinical and holistic treatment services.

 Mick draws upon his own experience in recovery to connect with our clients and share his experience strength and hope.
 He is a firm believer that anyone and everyone can recover and works tirelessly to ensure that our clients are given the love, support, and tools they need to achieve the changes they seek in their lives.

 Mick is a dedicated and grateful father of three girls.
 He spends his time away from work with his partner Carrie, their daughters, dogs, cats, chickens, and bees enjoying the beauty of Western North Carolina and the gifts that his life of recovery has provided.